Robert Fico: Greater control of the media

 In late 2023, the government began its campaign by publicly labeling several leading independent outlets as "hostile media" and threatened to restrict their access to government offices.
 The government cut the public broadcaster's budget at the start of 2024.
 In March 2024, the government's announced a plan to replace the public broadcaster Radio and Television of Slovakia (RTVS).
 This was condemned as an attack on press freedom and sparked protests.
 Noel Curran, the European Broadcasting Union (EBU) director general, said in a statement that "This appears to be a thinly veiled attempt to turn the Slovak public service broadcaster into state-controlled media".
 Critics, including President Zuzana Čaputová, local journalists, the opposition, international media groups, and the European Commission, warned the move gave the government full control of Slovak public television and radio.

 In mid-2024 the government passed a law that dissolved RTVS and replaced it with a new entity, Slovak Television and Radio (STVR), controlled by a government-appointed council.
 The International Press Institute (IPI) said the move allowed the ruling coalition to install its own leadership and exert greater political control over public media content.
 The Democratic Erosion Consortium said in April 2025 that the replacement of RTVS has drawn international criticism and raised concerns about democratic backsliding and media freedom in the country.

 A report by IPI in June 2025, said pressure was applied to most popular private television Markíza, leading to staff changes and fears of editorial self-censorship.

+Israel–Hamas war

+Following the 2023 Hamas-led attack on Israel, Fico condemned the attack by Hamas while also stressing that Israel's military response was subject to international and humanitarian law.
+In December 2023, he criticised what he described as the European Union's "hypocritical" approach to the Gaza war, arguing that the EU had failed to adequately address the civilian death toll and humanitarian situation in Gaza.